 Nice Guy: He's one of the few characters who's polite to his opponent.
 The worst he does insult-wise is friendly teasing.
 Then his Berserk Button is pushed.

-Nice Shoes: Mentions putting on his sneakers so he won't get blood on his nice shoes.
+Nice Shoes: Mentions putting on his sneakers so he won't get blood on his penny loafers.

 OOC Is Serious Business: Mister Rogers gladly accepts anyone into his neighborhood, except for people who call him a pedophile.
 Then shit will get real.